December 30, 2025

 SINP is popular among candidates with a Saskatchewan connection.
 However, unlike Manitoba, SINP does not accept ‘friends’ as the provincial connection.

-Your Saskatchewan connection could, however, be a parent, sibling, grandparent, aunt, uncle, niece, nephew, cousin, and step-family members or in-laws of the same relationships.
+Your Saskatchewan connection could, however, be a parent, sibling, grandparent, aunt, uncle, niece, nephew, cousin, or step-family member or in-laws of the same relationships.

 It is also NOT compulsory to have a Saskatchewan relative before you can apply for SINP, but having one will give you up to 20 additional points.